 About the Medal

-The Royal United Services Institute is pleased to announce the launch of the Duke of Wellington Medal for Military History, named in honour of Arthur Wellesley, 1st Duke of Wellington and the Founding Patron of RUSI.
-The Institute acknowledges, with gratitude, the assistance of the 9th and current Duke of Wellington.
+The Royal United Services Institute is pleased to announce the shortlist for 2020 Duke of Wellington Medal for Military History.
+Named in honour of Arthur Wellesley, 1st Duke of Wellington and the Founding Patron of RUSI, the Institute acknowledges, with gratitude, the assistance of the 9th and current Duke of Wellington.

 A list of the winners of the previous medal, can be found here: https://rusi.org/westminstermedal.